LAST UPDATED ON 3/31/2023

 Estimated cost for import permits: Import permits are $50 SGD (about $40 USD) and a dog license is $15 SGD (about $12 USD).

 For export from the United States to any foreign country, your pet must have a country-specific health certificate issued by a USDA-Accredited Veterinarian.
 This health certificate must be issued within 7 days of travel and sent to your state’s USDA office for endorsement.
 Ask your veterinarian if they have the proper USDA accreditation.
 Failure to do so could result in extra time and expenses associated with additional appointments and testing.
-If you are working with a PetRelocation coordinator, we will work closely with your veterinarian to ensure all complicated requirements are met.
+If you are working with a PetRelocation coordinator, we will work closely with your veterinarian to meet all complicated requirements.

 Cost for a USDA endorsement: USDA endorsements cost $121 plus $7 per additional pet.

-Unlike many rabies-free countries, pets traveling to Singapore have the option to arrive in-cabin with their owners, as checked luggage or as manifest cargo.
+Unlike many rabies-free countries, pets traveling to Singapore can arrive in-cabin with their owners, as checked luggage or as manifest cargo.
 PetRelocation believes manifest cargo to be the best of these options and is our preferred method of travel for our clients.
 If your pets are not flying on the same flight as you, manifest cargo is the only option.

 Regardless of your method of travel, it's important to start acclimating your pet to their travel crate early and practice crate training often.
 This will result in a much less stressful travel day for your pet.